bohlinger/wavy/docs/tutorials_WEkEO.rst

         misc: {processing_level: null, provider: null, obs_type: null}
         tags: null

-Then wavy can download satellite data and retrieve FROST data.
+Then, **wavy** can download satellite data and retrieve FROST data.
 For satellite do e.g.:

 .. code-block:: bash

     wavyDownload --sd 20250101 --ed 20250102 --nID cmems_L3_NRT --name s3a

-Now you can try out lines like in the other tutorials, e.g.:
+Now, you can try out lines like in the other tutorials, e.g.:

 .. image:: ./wavy_WEkEO_example.png

-In the Jupyter notebook on WEkEO it may be beneficial to damped the quite verbose output from wavy starting the processing cells with:
+In the Jupyter notebook on WEkEO it may be beneficial to tune down the quite verbose output from **wavy** starting the processing cells with:

 .. code-block:: bash